Hoop-Earrings/ncm/content/events/blacktieextravaganza2021.md

 video:
 ---

 Join us for a night of fun!
 Dinner, presentation, dancing and a silent auction.
 Sponsorships available with recognition in program and during presentation.
-Event tickets are tax deductible.